Medical Laboratory Technician

 - College-level reading ability as evidenced by a satisfactory result on the Southwestern College Reading Assessment process, earning a “C” or better in RDG 158, ENGL 115, or equivalent reading course; equivalency documented by approved petition; or college transcript showing an earned associate or bachelor’s degree from a U.S. accredited institution.

-Before a space in the medical laboratory technician program can be offered, applicants must verify completion of the series of vaccinations for Hepatitis B or immunity to Hepatitis B or sign a form declining to be vaccinated.
 Students who have been accepted into the program must meet the following conditions: attend a scheduled class orientation, submit a completed physical examination form with evidence of required immunizations, tuberculosis screening, CPR certification, and provide evidence of payment of malpractice insurance premium.
-Accepted students are required to complete an online background check and drug screening prior to enrollment into the program.
+Students must verify completion of the series of vaccinations for Hepatitis B or immunity to Hepatitis B or sign a form declining to be vaccinated.
+Accepted students are required to complete an online background check and drug screening.
 The background check and drug screening are mandated by the policies of the hospitals/clinical sites for all health occupation programs faculty and students.
 Anyone with background check issues (includes misdemeanors and felony’s) may not be eligible for the program.
 Many of the hospital systems are now refusing to take students with any background check issues.
 Each student situation will be evaluated as they complete the background check.
 The student must provide a urine sample for drug testing per hospital request.

 A medical laboratory technician performs routine clinical laboratory testing procedures to provide scientific information needed in diagnosis, management and treatment of disease.
 Technicians use sophisticated instrumentation for these evaluations which encompass quantitative and qualitative chemical and biological analyses of body fluid specimens.
 Technicians function under the supervision of a qualified practitioner.
 The program prepares students for a career in Medical Laboratory Technology through the studies in humanities, social and natural sciences, and the field of Medical Laboratory Technology.
 Emphasis is placed on the clinical practice in the context of laboratory medicine.
 Graduates are eligible to take a nationally recognized certification examination.